-The Target of Evaluation (TOE) are the products Infineon Smart Card IC (Security Controller) SLE66C168PE/m1530-a25, SLE66C84PE/m1538-a25, SLE66C44PE/m1539-a25 and SLE66C24PE/m1563-a25 with specific IC Dedicated Software.
+The Target of Evaluation (TOE) are the products Infineon Smart Card IC (Security Controller) SLE66C166PE/m1532-a24 with specific IC Dedicated Software.
 These products provide a hardware platform for a smart card to run smart card applications executed by a smart card operating system.

-For this evaluation specific results from the evaluation process based on BSI-DSZ-CC-0266-2005 and BSI-DSZ-CC-0322-2005 were re-used.
-The changes of the TOE are its modified EEPROM technology, modified DES Module, several modifications on module and implementation level, smaller EEPROM size and the omitted ACE component and thus the omitted RSA2048 library.
-Beside the omitted RSA functionality there is no further change from security policy point of view.
+For this evaluation specific results from the evaluation process based on BSI-DSZ-CC-0322-2005 and BSI-DSZ-CC-0344-2005 were re-used.
+The changes of the TOE are different memory sizes, the component Advanced Crypto Engine (ACE) for long integer modulo calculations is blocked and thus the RSA2048 library is omitted and several modifications on module and implementation level.
+Beside the omission of the RSA functionality, the security policy is unchanged.
 The Security Target [6] was updated.